How to Avoid LTCG Tax on Mutual Funds?

 When you use an SWP, only a small part of each withdrawal is considered capital gain, and the rest is your original investment (or cost).
 This means that even if you’re withdrawing, say, ₹20,000 a month, only a fraction of that might count as profit, and that small gain could easily stay within your ₹1.25 lakh LTCG exemption for the year.

 Let’s take a simple example.
-Suppose you invested ₹6 lakhs in an equity mutual fund, and it grows to ₹7.2 lakhs over 3 years.
+Suppose you invested ₹6 lakhs in an equity mutual fund, and it grew to ₹7.2 lakhs over 3 years.
 You start an SWP of ₹20,000 a month.
 In the first few months, most of the money you withdraw is just your capital being returned, and very little is capital gain.
 This helps you avoid triggering a high LTCG tax bill.

 Other benefits of SWPs:

-- You don’t have to time the market, withdrawals are automated.
+• You don’t have to time the market; withdrawals are automated.

-- It can act like a monthly income stream in retirement.
+• It can act like a monthly income stream in retirement.

-- It gives you the flexibility to plan redemptions across financial years, so you always make the most of the tax-free limit.
+• It gives you the flexibility to plan redemptions across financial years, so you always make the most of the tax-free limit.

 Just remember, you should only start an SWP after you’ve held the mutual fund for more than 1 year.
 That way, any gains from withdrawals qualify as long-term and are eligible for the 12.50% rate and the exemption limit.
+So, if you’re nearing retirement or want steady withdrawals without heavy taxes, an SWP could be just what you need.

 3. Stagger Your Redemptions